njwright92/portfolio/README.md

 # Portfolio

 This React-based portfolio project showcases my development skills, everything I have learned in NuCamps coding course, and incorporates popular dependencies to ensure a seamless user experience.
-The project includes links to other sites I've developed and features a form for requesting custom site development.
+The project includes links to other sites I've developed fun facts about me, and features a form for requesting custom site development.

 # Libraries:

 "@reduxjs/toolkit": Used to manage application state efficiently.
-"@testing-library/jest-dom": Used for testing React components.
-"@testing-library/react": Used for testing React components.
-"@testing-library/user-event": Used for testing React components.
 "bootstrap": Used to create responsive and mobile-first UIs.
 "bootstrap-social": Used to add social media icons to the site.
 "font-awesome": Used for adding font icons.
 "formik": Used for building forms in React.
 "gh-pages": Used to deploy the app on GitHub Pages.
 "mdb-react-ui-kit": Used to create reusable UI components.